 How long are eggs good for when prepared in a dish?

 Once prepared, how long do eggs last?
 Well, that depends, how long does cheese last?
 In general, eggs last only as long as the quickest expiring ingredient in the recipe.
-To determine how long do eggs last in the fridge when prepared with those other ingredients, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date!
+To determine how long do eggs last in the fridge when prepared with those other ingredients, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date or search below!

 What are our shelf life resources?